These Mediterranean Eggs make a flavorful lazy breakfast or simple supper!

 Maybe I’ve been ruined on squeaky scrambled eggs.
 But still, a runny yolk freaks me out.
 Even though I know it’s probably fine and dandy and delicious.
 Eggs are just… weird.

 These mediterranean eggs are a flavor and texture powerhouse.
 It all starts with some caramelized onions.
 They take time, but not a lot of work.
-Get them going, then give them a stir every time a commercial comes on while you’re watching Party Down South.
+Get them going, then give them a stir every ten minutes or so while you go do something else.